Archive for Featured

-As the temporary foreign workers program was scrutinized due to RBC practice of hiring temporary foreign workers, Minister Jason Kenny announced the changes to the program.
+As the temporary foreign workers program was scrutinized due to RBC’s practice of hiring temporary foreign workers, Jason Kenny, Minister of Citizenship, Immigration and Multiculturalism, announced the changes to the program.
 Some of the changes are:

 2. Employers must demonstrate that they have a plan to recruit, train and hire Canadians first before they can be granted a permit to hire foreign workers.

-We are happy to inform all newcomers and immigrant that the Kababayan Community Centre Multicultural Services at Bathurst and Finch Community Hub is now open to serve you.
-Our services officially started last January 4, 2013 along with a full-time staff we will provide the following services:
+We are happy to inform all newcomers and immigrants that the Kababayan Community Centre Multicultural Services at Bathurst and Finch Community Hub is now open to serve you.
+Our services officially started on January 4, 2013.
+Along with a full-time staff member, we will provide the following services:

-Orientation and Information Services- Learning accurate information will enable and empower you as a newcomer to reach out into your new community.
-A newcomer’s kit is available to guide you through the process of settlement.
+Orientation and Information Services: Learning accurate information will enable and empower you as a newcomer to reach out to your new community.
+A newcomer’s kit is available to guide you through the settlement process.

-Referrral Services- Armed with our knowledge and community networks, you will be referred to the available resources that suits your need as a newcomer.
+Referral Services: Armed with our knowledge and community networks, you will be referred to the available resources that suit your needs as a newcomer.

-Translation and Interpretation Services-This service will help you communicate exactly what you want to say while helping you learn English as your second language.
-You will also access assitance in translating documents relating to employment, educational and legal matters necessary for immediate settlement.
+Translation and Interpretation Services: This service will help you communicate exactly what you want to say while helping you learn English as your second language.
+You will also access assistance in translating documents relating to employment, as well as educational and legal matters necessary for immediate settlement.

-Employment Related Services and Para-professional Counseling Services will be also provided.
-For more information please call our Bathurst and Finch Community Hub at 416.633.5056 or go to this Website
+Employment Related Services and Para-Professional Counselling Services will be also provided.
+For more information, please call our Bathurst and Finch Community Hub at 416-633-5056 or go to this Website

-The Parkdale community members were invited to enjoy a day of cultural celebration at the Festive Holiday Season’s held at Parkdale Library last December 8, 2012.
-Community members shared their various talents through multicultural performances, enjoyed cultural food and had an opportunity to meet friends of the same cultural backgrounds.
+Parkdale community members were invited to enjoy a day of cultural celebration at the Festive Holiday Season event held at Parkdale Library last December 8, 2012.
+Community members shared their various talents through multicultural performances, enjoyed cultural food and had an opportunity to meet friends of the same cultural background.

-Following Jelbert Real’s resignation as Vice Chairperson of the Board, Enrico Esguerra has accepted the Board’s offer to fill the vacant seat.
-As Evelyn Lao, Atty.
-Romeo Ignacio and Pura Velasco’s term has ended this year, Yukty Sakya, Erick Escuadra and Mary Rose Tejada were voted as their replacement.
+Following Jelbert Real’s resignation as Vice-Chairperson of the Board, Enrico Esguerra has accepted the Board’s offer to fill the vacant seat.
+Since the terms of Evelyn Lao, Atty.
+Romeo Ignacio and Pura Velasco have ended, Yukty Sakya, Erick Escuadra and Mary Rose Tejada were voted in as their replacements.

 We thank all of our Members for participating in this important election and look forward to a productive 2013.

-In keeping with our commitment to provide integration, settlement, adaptation and other social services to the newcomers from various part of the world in the Parkdale area, The Kababayan Communty Centre Multicultural Services (KCCMS), Parkdale Intercultural Association (PIA), and Parkdale Community Information Centre (PCIC) have initiated a joint project which aims to promote cultural diversity awareness and support social integration of newcomers.
+In keeping with our commitment to provide integration, settlement, adaptation and other social services to newcomers from various parts of the world in the Parkdale area, Kababayan Community Centre Multicultural Services (KCCMS), Parkdale Intercultural Association (PIA), and Parkdale Community Information Centre (PCIC) have initiated a joint project which aims to promote cultural diversity awareness and support social integration of newcomers.

-Bridget is an online tool that guides applicants in filling up online forms.
+Bridget is an online tool that guides applicants in filling in online forms.
 Selected online forms in key languages are also available.
 Click here to try. http://www.bridgetranslations.com/bridget/index.html